Chinese Car Brands

 Arcfox Logo

-Arcfox is one of the many brands of Beijing Automotive Industry Holding.
-It was launched in 2017 when the company decided to realize its ambitions in the field of electric cars.
-The first vehicle of the Arcfox brand was the Lite electric-powered microcar.
-This premium model was initially developed for BJEV.
-It was followed by the GT supercar.
+Arcfox is one of Beijing Automotive Industry Holding’s many brands.
+It was launched in 2017 when the company decided to realize its ambitions in electric cars.
+The first Arcfox vehicle was the Lite electric-powered microcar, a premium model initially developed for BJEV.
+The GT supercar followed it.

 Zinoro